lechnerc77/azd-compatibility-azure-function/README.md

 output FUNCTION_URI string = function.outputs.uri
 ```

 As you can see no more language-specific templates.
-I like that new setup as I think it is more transparent for the developer without the drawback to make the developer drown in unnecessary complexity.
-From my point of view the prior setup was more cumbersome.
-The new parameters need to be reflected in the `main.bicep`, so the corresponding section looks like this:
+I like that approach as I think it is more transparent for the developer without the drawback to make the developer drown in unnecessary complexity.
+From my point of view the prior setup although  hiding some parameters was more cumbersome.

+The new parameters need to be reflected in the `main.bicep`.
+The corresponding section looks like this:

 ```yaml
 // The function app